Our Executive Team

 Kathleen Williams-Miller, Board Member

 Kathleen Williams-Miller always inspired to be a teacher and has enjoyed teaching for 27 years.
-Williams-Miller has a B.A. in Psychology and M.A. in Education.
+Kathleen has a B.A. in Psychology and M.A. in Education.
 Her greatest joy was teaching gifted/ talented education.
 Many of her students have gone on to wonderful careers.
-Williams-Miller believes LEAD Green is a unique opportunity for students to learn skills and strategies from successful individuals.
+Kathleen believes LEAD Green is a unique opportunity for students to learn skills and strategies from successful individuals.